 Docklands is a waterfront satellite village filled with cafes and restaurants.
 There is always something to do here.
 Just minutes from the city’s centre, it offers the highest concentration of green star rated buildings in the hemisphere.
 Docklands also offers a world-class ice sports venue and giant observation wheel.
 Many Sundays it hosts an art and vintage market as well.

 As you can see there is no shortage of popular tourist attractions in Melbourne.
 People visiting Australia often stop in Melbourne and end up staying.
 The rich city of Melbourne has so much to offer it can’t all be seen in one trip.
-There are other points of interest such as Finders Street Station and Parliament house that are certainly worth a visit.
+There are other points of interest such as Finders Street Station and Parliament house that is certainly worth a visit.
 Melbourne is a city rich with diversity and cultural history.
 There is something here for the whole family.
 The atmosphere in Melbourne is so vibrant and packed with attractions.
 From a modern metropolis to lush rolling hills, Melbourne has it all.

 If you are planning a trip to Australia, it may be a good idea to take extra time in Melbourne.
 Do a little research and plan your activities too.
 There are just so many options you’ll likely miss something if you don’t.
 Make a list of the most important attractions to visit and label them in order of priority.
 It’s pretty likely you get thrown off track by something you find along the way.
 We seldom find a place with as much to offer as the city of Melbourne.
 Hence the name, Marvelous Melbourne.
 There is a reason why it stuck.
 Now all you have to do is find a place to stay.
 Good luck with that.